top of page

 Consider these estrogen-related depressive disorders:

-• PMS (20s to early 40s)
+• Premenstrual Syndrome (PMS) (20s to early 40s)

 • Premenstrual Dysphoric Disorder (PMDD) (usually mid-20s to mid-30s)

-• Postpartum Depression (during childbearing years-after childbirth)
+• Postpartum Depression (during childbearing years, after childbirth)

 • Perimenopause (mid to late 40s to early 50s)

-• Menopause and Postmenopause (51 years and older)
+• Menopause and Post menopause (51 years and older)

-The above ages are variable: they may vary from person to person.
+The above ages vary by person.

-These are often recognized as cyclic changes or changes related to age.
+The above are often recognized as cyclic changes or changes related to age.

 Mood Swings